theodi/member-directory/README.md

 More in-depth information is available in [doc/charify.md](doc/charify.md).

+### Reports

+You can run reports (Booking Value, Cash) manually from within a console session.
+There is a `.save_csvs` class method which allows you to save the CSVs to the filesystem.

+    bundle exec rails r "ChargifyReportGenerator.save_csvs"

+If you need to run for other months, alter the `previous_month` to refer to the month you need.

 ### Tests

 The tests are made up of Cucumber features and RSpec specs.